cloudcafetech/k8sdemo/istio-ambient-mesh.md

 # Istio [Ambient Mesh](https://istio.io/latest/docs/ambient/getting-started/#addtoambient) in K8s

 In ambient mode, Istio implements its features using a per-node Layer 4 (L4) proxy, and optionally a per-namespace Layer 7 (L7) proxy.
-Since workload pods no longer require proxies running in sidecars in order to participate in the mesh, ambient mode is often informally referred to as “sidecar-less mesh”.
+Since workload pods no longer require proxies running in sidecars in order to participate in the mesh, ambient mode is often informally referred to as **sidecar-less mesh**

+Ambient mesh has **Istio core, Istiod, ingress gateway, zero-trust tunnel agent (ztunnel) and CNI plugin**, below two component added from trom traditional tstio.

+-  **ztunnel** (zero-trust tunnel) used for node proxy in ambient mesh & responsible for routing in L4.
+-  **CNI plugin** - responsible for detecting which application pods are part of the ambient mesh and configuring the traffic redirection between the ztunnels.

+The istio-cni and ztunnel components are deployed as Kubernetes DaemonSets which run on every node.
+Each Istio CNI pod checks all pods co-located on the same node to see if these pods are part of the ambient mesh.
+For those pods, the CNI plugin configures traffic redirection so that all incoming and outgoing traffic to the pods are redirected to the co-located ztunnel first.
+As new pods are deployed or removed on the node, CNI plugin continues to monitor and update the redirection logic accordingly.

 Ambient mode splits Istio’s functionality into two distinct layers.

-- L4 - ztunnel secure overlay handles routing and zero trust security for traffic.
+- L4 - **ztunnel** secure overlay handles routing and zero trust security for traffic.

 <p align="center">
   <img src="https://github.com/cloudcafetech/k8sdemo/blob/main/ztunnel.PNG">
 </p>

-- L7 - waypoint for advanced traffic management and L7 networking features.
+- L7 - **waypoint** for advanced traffic management and L7 networking features.

 <p align="center">
   <img src="https://github.com/cloudcafetech/k8sdemo/blob/main/waypoint.PNG">
 </p>